How to host an engagement party

 • A simple arch with greenery as a backdrop for photos

-Backyard engagement parties also offer endless DIY and affiliate-friendly décor opportunities.
+Backyard engagement parties also offer endless DIY décor opportunities.

 Read this blog on DIY decor ideas.